TomasVolker/numeriko/numeriko-core/Readme.md

 implementations must implement `asMutable()` to provide a mutable interface to it.

-In addition to `ArrayND<T>`, specific implementations for primitives are planned to be developed, such as `DoubleArrayND` which is currently available.
+In addition to `ArrayND<T>`, specific implementations for primitive types are to available such as `DoubleArrayND`.
 This follows kotlin's standard library conventions for `Array` such as `DoubleArray` or `IntArray`.
 It's mutable versions are also available, for example `MutableDoubleArrayND`.

-For additional type safety, low rank arrays have specialized interfaces, such as `Array1D<T>` and `Array2D<T>`.
-Again, primitive specializations and mutable versions are also available (e.g. `MutableDoubleArray2D`).